patroytall/patrick-roy-me/src/about/index.md

 A software project is controlled chaos.
 Brilliant people come together to build but steer in all directions.
 The act of leadership is getting the best of everyone so the group can deliver value.
 Your experience is what makes leadership possible because you understand the team and have gone to similar destinations before.
 This form of leadership requires connection also referred as being hands-on.

+I strongly believe in continuous delivery because it increases average feature availability and supports agile development.
+Without broad automated tests there is no point trying.
+DevOps is a necessity: builds, delivery pipeline, infrastructure as code, production monitoring, and so much more.

+I hopefully believe in microservices because we need to divide work across teams, be flexible, and scale applications.
+State management will be more difficult; you will miss your [ACID](https://en.wikipedia.org/wiki/ACID).
+You will argue about service separation, freedom vs standardization, size, and of course testing; experiment slowly.

+Serverless, yes.

 This performance testing tool company published [my testimony](https://k6.io/testimonials).

 My native language is French.
 I am fluent in English.